 - Directive: Tell employees what to do

-- Pacesetting: Inspire by example of commitment and hard work
+- Pacesetting: Inspire by example of commitment and hard work with self-awareness

 - Coaching: Provide instruction or coaching